Online Privacy Policies

 - Either clicks one of our ads and is sent to our website, or views one of ours ads and accesses our website later

 - Performs an activity on a page containing a spotlight tag

 - Performs this activity within 30 days of clicking and/or viewing one of our ads

 To learn more about this type of technology or to opt-out of ad network advertising, please visit the Network Advertising Initiative website.

 We collect the email addresses of visitors to our website when visitors provide them, the email addresses of those who communicate with us via email, and information volunteered by the Visitor, such as survey information, contract information and/or site registrations.
 Please note we do not automatically collect email addresses from our website visitors.
 Visitors may be surveyed for feedback concerning this website.

 If you supply us with your email address online, you may receive periodic messages from us with information on new products and services or upcoming events.
 If you prefer not to receive periodic messages with information on new products and services or upcoming events, please complete this Do Not Contact form.
 This form also allows you to add your telephone number and postal address to a "do not contact" list.

 The Principal Financial Group complies with all Federal regulations related to Do-Not-Call or Do-Not-Email requests by customers.
 We will not call customers for the purpose of product sales who have specifically asked to be put on the Do-Not-Call list.
 We retain the right to contact any customer for service-related issues.
-If you do not wish to be contacted by phone, you can indicate this on the Do Not Contact form.
+If you do not wish to be contacted by phone or fax, you can indicate this on the Do Not Contact form.